alperTunca/Node.js-serialPort/README.md

 # serialPort
-Code that helps us read Arduino data.
+Code that helps us read Arduino data with Node.js

 Data in each row ';' ends with.